 Reset Network Settings

-Resetting your iPhone’s network settings will restore all of its Cellular, Wi-Fi, Bluetooth, and VPN settings to factory defaults.
+Resetting your iPhone’s network settings will restore all of its Cellular, Wi-Fi, APN, and VPN settings to factory defaults.
 By restoring these settings to factory defaults, we may be able to fix a software problem by completely erasing it from your iPhone.

 DFU Restore Your iPhone